kasperpihl/react-delegate/README.md

 }
 ```

-This sets up this.onTaskComplete etc. to call the delegate prop of this class's method "onTaskComplete"
-All the delegate need to do is implement that function and we will call it if it exists.
-OBS: if the delegate does not implement this function nothing will happen and we will ignore the.
+OBS: if the delegate does not implement a function nothing will happen and we will ignore the call.

+# Arguments/Properties to the parent
 Sometimes you need to include properties though like the taskId or the task itself.
 This can be achieved using the built-in caching mechanism:

 And it is super easy to set up in the Task component